HIV: Screening and diagnosis

 APHL=Association of Public Health Laboratories; CDC=Centers for Disease Control and Prevention; HIV=human immunodeficiency virus; LAC=limited access code; RNA=ribonucleic acid.

 aThis test list is not intended to be comprehensive.
-For additional testing options, consult the Quest Diagnostics online Test Center
+For additional testing options, consult the Quest Diagnostics online Test Directory

 bTest codes may vary by location.
-Please contact your local laboratory or go to Quest Diagnostics online Test Center for more information.
+Please contact your local laboratory or go to Quest Diagnostics online Test Directory for more information.

 cReflex tests are performed at an additional charge and are associated with an additional CPT code(s).

 References: 1.
 Centers for Disease Control and Prevention.
 HIV in the United States: At a glance. https://www.cdc.gov/hiv/statistics/overview/ataglance.html.
 Accessed April 24, 2017.
 2. Branson B, Handsfield H, Lampe M, et al. Revised recommendations for HIV testing of adults, adolescents, and pregnant women in health-care settings.
 MMWR Recomm Rep. 2006;55(RR-14):1–17.
 3. Centers for Disease Control and Prevention and Association of Public Health Laboratories.
 Laboratory testing for the diagnosis of HIV infection: updated recommendations.
 June 27, 2014. http://stacks.cdc.gov/view/cdc/23447.
 Accessed April 24, 2017.